Kate InchRUNVAN® AMBASSADOR

-Name a few of your favourite points along our course or in Vancouver.
+Name a few of your favourite points along our course.
 Why do they stand out for you?

 Nothing beats coming along the east seawall of Stanley Park, as you can see the mountains on the North Shore, the buzz of the downtown core and you’re being amped up by the live music on course.
 It’s a pretty energizing final stretch, no matter how beat the legs are feeling!

 Running is a great way to see the world.
 Of all the places you’ve traveled to, which was your favourite spot to run in and why?

 I’ve always thought running is the best way to see somewhere new, and I’ve enjoyed some great runs in a number of beautiful places.
 As much as I love coastal and beach running, I’d have to say one of my favourite running memories is participating in the Kilimanjaro Half Marathon in Tanzania.
 It was spectacular scenery, having Mt.Kili in view nearly the entire way.
 Not to mention they served barbeque and beer as part of the community picnic at the finish line.

 Take advantage of some carbohydrate loading and try to get a good night sleep.
 In the morning, I wake up with plenty of time to enjoy a light breakfast and a good warm-up/stretch.
 I get my favourite tunes going to get energized, and then I just try to enjoy the ride.

 Pay it forward: What’s the best advice you’ve ever received about running?